The app graveyard on your phone

 Focus Keeper

-Focus Keeper is a streamlined Pomodoro timer with customizable work and break intervals, session logging, and daily goal tracking.
+Focus Keeper is a clean Pomodoro timer with customizable work and break intervals, session logging, and daily goal tracking.
 It lets you adjust the standard 25/5 ratio to match your own rhythm (some people focus better in 45/10 blocks).
 The analytics dashboard shows productivity trends over days and weeks.

 Free with a $4.99 pro upgrade.
 Best for: people who want a clean, reliable timer with data over time.
 If Forest’s gamification feels distracting, Focus Keeper strips back to essentials.
 Pairing a timer with time blocking can add even more structure to your sessions.